Overview

 Courses

-Structural FIrefighting Operations
+Structural Firefighting Operations

 This course is designed to introduce the student to structural suppression techniques as applied to a recruit-level competency.
-The student will demonstrate proficiency of the subject matter that he/she has learned previously through a Pre-Service Firefighter Training Program and/or NFPA 1001 certification or equivalency and will continue to build on these experiences with live fireground exercises involving fire suppression within an Incident Command/Management System (ICS/IMS).
-This module will also focus on Incident Safety Officer Awareness and Advanced Firefighting Techniques such as hose handling, forcible entry, high rise operations, and Vent-Enter-Isolate-Search (VEIS).
+The student will demonstrate proficiency of the subject matter learned previously through a Pre-Service Firefighter Training Program and/or NFPA 1001 certification or equivalency and will continue to build on these experiences with live fireground exercises involving fire suppression within an Incident Command/Management System (ICS/IMS).
+This course will also focus on Incident Safety Officer Awareness and Advanced Firefighting Techniques such as hose handling, forcible entry, high rise operations, and Vent-Enter-Isolate-Search (VEIS).
 Students will continue refining Emergency Medical Responder training skills through practical training scenarios.

 Aerial & High Rise Operations